FranzRivas-Ksquare/dart_practice/README.md

 ## Eye:
 ![Please check this](./img/old_grade.png)
-1. Practice 2 and 4 WORKS correct (eye).
+1. Practice 2 and 4 WORKED correct since first deliver.
 2. Practice 9, 14 names parameters are correct for this second deliver.
 3. files name convention are correct for this second deliver.
 4. I recommend you to run my test too.